AI-vidence/antakia/docs/tutorial2.md

 Using the "lasso" tool, you can select points in one space, and then, see the corresponding selection in the other space.

-> [!IMPORTANT]
+!!!
+Important

-> If you want to empty your selection, just do a multiple click anywhere in a grey area.
+    If you want to empty your selection, just do a multiple click anywhere in a grey area.

 In this example, we see a region in the VS space, with a relatively homogeneous counterpart in the ES space :